rl-institut/SimBA/docs/source/simulation_parameters.rst

    * - default_voltage_level
      - MV
      - HV, HV/MV, MV, MV/LV, LV
-     - The default volage level is used, if no specific voltage level is defined per station in :ref:`electrified_stations`.
+     - The default voltage level is used, if no specific voltage level is defined per station in :ref:`electrified_stations`.
 It is used to calculate the costs.
-Choices describe high voltage (HV), transfomer between high and medium voltage (HV/MV), medium voltage MV, transfomer between medium and low voltage (MV/LV) and low voltage (LV)
+Choices describe high voltage (HV), transformer between high and medium voltage (HV/MV), medium voltage MV, transformer between medium and low voltage (MV/LV) and low voltage (LV)

    * - days
      - Optional: no default given
-     - numeric
+     - Numeric
      - If this value is defined only the first number of 'days' of the schedule are simulated
    * - interval
      - 1
-     - numeric
+     - Numeric
-     - timestep in minutes
+     - Timestep in minutes
    * - signal_time_dif
      - 10
-     - numeric
+     - Numeric
      - Some strategies use limited foresight.
-E.g. priorization of vehicles at limited number of charging stations is carried out only for this time ahead of actual time step.
+E.g. prioritization of vehicles at limited number of charging stations is carried out only for this time ahead of actual time step.
 Also used in spiceEV as time difference between signal time and actual start time of a vehicle event in min.
    * - eta
      - false
-     - boolen
+     - Boolean
      - Show estimated time to finish simulation after each step.
 Not recommended for fast computations